José Vega (politician)

 José Alejandro Vega Antonio (born 18 November 1957) is a Peruvian politician and a Congressman representing Lima since 2020.
 He was previously congressman for the 2006-2011 term representing Lima.
 He was First Vice President of the Congress between 2006 and 2007 under the leadership of Mercedes Cabanillas.
 In the 2020 snap parliamentary election, after a nine-year absence, he was once again elected as Congressman representing the same constituency to complete the 2016-2021 term that was interrupted following to the dissolution of the Congress.
 Vega belongs to the Union for Peru party in which, he is the party's Secretary General.
-He is running for President in the 2021 elections.
+He ran for president in the 2021 elections, receiving 0.7 percent of the vote in its first round.

 Early life and career

 Vega was born in Lima, on November 18, 1957.

-He worked at Banco Comercial (1979-1984), as well as at Banco Popular (1985-1992).
-He was a union leader of the Federation of Bank Employees of Peru (1984-1991), as well as a delegate of the General Confederation of Workers of Peru - CGTP (1985-1990).
+He worked at Banco Comercial (1979–1984), as well as at Banco Popular (1985–1992).
+He was a union leader of the Federation of Bank Employees of Peru (1984–1991), as well as a delegate of the General Confederation of Workers of Peru - CGTP (1985–1990).

 Political career

 In 1994, he co-founded the Union for Peru party, along with Javier Pérez de Cuéllar.
-In said party, he held the positions of Secretary General in the Limeño District of San Juan de Lurigancho (1995-1999), and later for all Metropolitan Lima (1999-2001), integrating the National Steering Committee of UPP.
+In said party, he held the positions of Secretary General in the Limeño District of San Juan de Lurigancho (1995–1999), and later for all Metropolitan Lima (1999–2001), integrating the National Steering Committee of UPP.
 Between 2001 and 2003 he was Secretary General of the Departmental Committee of Lima.

 In 2004, he was elected National General Secretary of UPP, addressing as such subsequently the Electoral Campaign of 2006, in alliance with the nascent Peruvian Nationalist Party (PNP) of Ollanta Humala, who would be the presidential candidate.